adebasi/kubernetes101/README.md

     $ kubectl exec nginx-pod -it bash

 This opens a bash shell and allows you to look around the filesystem of the container.

-* TODO Do something in the container
+You can for example navigate to the config file of nginx and take a look at it.

+    $ cd /etc/nginx
+    $ cat nginx.conf

 ### Editing the pod

-You can change the image tag e.g. or other parameters and the pod will be recreated (`kubectl edit pod nginx-pod`).
+You can change the image tag e.g. or other parameters and the container will be recreated (`kubectl edit pod nginx-pod`).
 But this would cause a downtime.
 It is kind of simply running `docker run` on a server.

 The fun using kubernetes comes with `deployments`!